libjohn/blogdown-libjohn/README.md

 1. [If starting from scratch...]
 Clone the github repo into RStudio

-    - My preferred method of making Rstuio Projects
+    - My preferred method of making new repos as RStuio Projects...

-        1. Github.com > New Repo
+        1. Start at Github.com > New Repo
         1. Clone [new & empty] Repo as new project into Rstudio IDE running on localhost
         1. git push -- README.md, license.md, and .gitignore